 - AW class, 40 psf, designed for 126 mph window speed.

 Choosing a window class depends on the application and performance required.
-Generally, The higher performance grades, the more capable the window is of withstanding greater operating force, deflection, and structural loading – meaning that the CW and AW class are usually selected for commercial projects.
+Generally, the higher performance grades, the more capable the window is of withstanding greater operating force, deflection and structural loading – meaning that the CW and AW class are usually selected for commercial projects.

 Understanding Window Glass Types

 The type of glass may be dictated by building codes, along with the number of glazing options available to improve energy efficiency.
 You’ll also want to select a glass type based on the desired application – some glass types are more resistant to force and deflection.

 At St. Cloud Window we know every project begins with a challenge or an idea of what a building might be.
 We bring that vision to life with our distinctive design aesthetics, precision performance, and design-to-delivery support.
 Learn more about how our products can deliver on your design objectives and site requirements here.
 Then, check out our full line of historic replica and acoustic window products, and get in touch for more details about any of our high-performing commercial window products.